Maternal Sepsis – Causes, Symptoms and Prevention

 - If your blood pressure (using a blood pressure monitor) shows abnormal counts.

-- If you have an infection and your urine flow decreases, your heart rate increases, you have breathing problems and/or have severe gastrointestinal problems that keep recurring.
+- If you have an infection and your urine flow decreases, your heart rate increases, you have breathing problems, and you have severe gastrointestinal issues that keep recurring.

 - You have abnormal vaginal discharge.